jhawksno/powerappmaker.dev/README.md

 ## Website Framework

-This website is built using Jekyll with a customized version of the Material Design theme by Alex Carpenter.
-It is hosted by Github Pages.
+This website is built using Jekyll and a highly customized version of the Material Design theme by Alex Carpenter.
+It is currently hosted by Github Pages.